 Volker Kutscher was born in 1962.
 He studied German, Philosophy and History, and worked as a newspaper editor prior to writing his first detective novel.
 Babylon Berlin, the start of an award-winning series of novels to feature Gereon Rath and his exploits in late Weimar Republic Berlin, was an instant hit in Germany.
-Since then, a further four titles have appeared, most recently Märzgefallene in 2014.
-The series was awarded the Berlin Krimi-Fuchs Crime Writers Prize in 2011 and has sold over one million copies worldwide.
+The series was awarded the Berlin Krimi-Fuchs Crime Writers Prize in 2011, has sold over one million copies worldwide, and is now a critically acclaimed TV show.
 Volker Kutscher works as a full-time author and lives in Cologne.

 Niall Sellar was born in Edinburgh in 1984.
 He studied German and Translation Studies in Dublin, Konstanz and Edinburgh, and has worked variously as a translator, teacher and reader.
 Alongside his translation work, he currently teaches Modern Foreign Languages in Harrow.
 He lives in London.